elmtree-askmo/cloudcannon-app/content/learn/mathematics/which-quadrant-contains-points-with-both-positive-x-and-y-coordinates.md

 url: /learn/mathematics/questions/which-quadrant-contains-points-with-both-positive-x-and-y-coordinates
 score: -1.0
 related_article1:
-    id: 163859
+    id: 163854
-    title: How does the orientation of a triangle change when it is reflected over the X-axis?
+    title: >-
+        How do you plot a point with coordinates (3, -2) on the coordinate plane?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-orientation-of-a-triangle-change-when-it-is-reflected-over-the-xaxis
+    url: /learn/mathematics/questions/how-do-you-plot-a-point-with-coordinates-3-2-on-the-coordinate-plane
 related_article2:
+    id: 163852
+    title: >-
+        Describe the result of a 180° rotation on a point's coordinates.
+    subject: Mathematics
+    url: /learn/mathematics/questions/describe-the-result-of-a-180-rotation-on-a-points-coordinates
+related_article3:
     id: 163854
+    title: >-
-    title: How do you plot a point with coordinates (3, -2) on the coordinate plane?
+        How do you plot a point with coordinates (3, -2) on the coordinate plane?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-you-plot-a-point-with-coordinates-3-2-on-the-coordinate-plane
-related_article3:
-    id: 163855
-    title: What is the line of symmetry for a figure that is symmetric about the Y-axis?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-line-of-symmetry-for-a-figure-that-is-symmetric-about-the-yaxis
 related_article4:
-    id: 163852
+    id: 163859
-    title: Describe the result of a 180° rotation on a point's coordinates.
+    title: >-
+        How does the orientation of a triangle change when it is reflected over the X-axis?
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-the-result-of-a-180-rotation-on-a-points-coordinates
+    url: /learn/mathematics/questions/how-does-the-orientation-of-a-triangle-change-when-it-is-reflected-over-the-xaxis
 related_article5:
-    id: 163858
+    id: 163857
-    title: What is the defining property of a circle in geometry?
+    title: >-
+        What happens to the coordinates of a point when they are scaled by a factor of 2?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-defining-property-of-a-circle-in-geometry
+    url: /learn/mathematics/questions/what-happens-to-the-coordinates-of-a-point-when-they-are-scaled-by-a-factor-of-2
 ---

 &nbsp;